}

 • Regime classification

-Think of it as the verbal compression of the full Oracle Trace Report.
+Think of it as the verbal compression of the full Oracle trace.

 If you only read one section, read this.

-This section grounds the Oracle decision in relation to its past decisions.
+This section grounds the current stance in relation to prior Oracle decisions.

 You will see: